Skip to main content

 Download the APK from Rocket (web only), transfer it to your Android device, enable installation from unknown sources, and install.
 Full instructions: Install APK on Android.

 Yes.
-Free plan apps are public by default and visible in the Rocket showcase.
+Free plan apps are public by default, may appear in the Rocket showcase, and may be used to improve Rocket’s AI.
 On paid plans, your apps are never used for AI training whether they are public or private.You can set apps to private from Project Settings to exclude them from the showcase.
 See Project Visibility.

 Editor and Customization